NicoGrande/habitat-pointnav-via-ib/README.md

 ![alt text](res/img/model-figure.png?raw=true)

 Our code is builds on the [Habitat](https://github.com/facebookresearch/habitat-lab/) framework and thus only changes some files.
 Please refer to the original Habitat documentation for an overview of the framework as well as installation instructions.
-Furthermore, the environment configurations used in this work are as defined in the [Habitat Challenge 2020](https://github.com/facebookresearch/habitat-challenge).
+Furthermore, the task configurations used in this work are as defined in the [Habitat Challenge](https://github.com/facebookresearch/habitat-challenge).
+Specifically, we use the 2019 Habitat Challenge Setting without access to ground truth GPS+Compass and the 2020 Habitat Challenge Setting.

 ## Requirements
 1. Python 3.6+